fatton139/JSBundleSize/README.md

 # Comment file size on PR

-Simple action to comment file sizes on a PR.
-Just specify the path.
+Simple action to comment file size/s on a PR.

+Just specify the path to a directory or file.

-You can choose to upsert the existing bot comment or create new ones after every change.
+You can choose to upsert the existing bot comment or create new ones after every change by configuring the `update_comment` flag.

 ## Usage: